-Introducing MICHEAL BOWEN
+Introducing MICHAEL BOWEN

 Sometimes you’re up, and sometimes your down.
 Through the long, cold winter of 2016, Michael Bowen sat, lonely and defeated, in the draughty double garage he had been reduced to calling home, and wondered what had gone wrong.